 Nutrition

 One of the first key aspects of caring for a black Ragdoll cat is their diet, surely.
-The last thing you want is to feed your black ragdoll inappropriately.
-Naturally, these cats have a large appetite, especially when they’re barely hit four months and still have much growing left to do.
+The last thing you want is to feed your kitten inappropriately.
+Naturally, these cats have a large appetite, especially when they’re just shy of four months old and still have much growing left to do.

 They stop growing at around four years of age and reach their full adulthood at around five.
-That is to say, they do need large portions of food, mainly, as they grow up from kittens to adult cats.
-Although, it’s better to consult a vet for personalized feeding recommendations based on the specific health needs of your black Ragdoll.
+That is to say, they do need large portions of food, mainly as they grow up from kittens to adult cats.
+It’s better to consult a vet for personalized feeding recommendations based on the specific health needs of your black Ragdoll.

 We recommend you feed them a little more than the average cat (not that more they could hit obesity) so their body will fully grow with the right amount of nutrients.
 From the ragdoll feeding chart below, you can get an idea about how many calories (Give them canned food and avoid dry food) they need, so their body remains hydrated and healthy.